What Are the Pelvic Floor Muscles?

 Our pelvic floor muscles are capable of wonderful things.
 At the bottom of your pelvis, there are a complex layer of muscles that support your pelvic organs and your abdominal organs above them.

 These muscles are responsible for many functions, one main one being bladder and bowel control.
 They hold your urethral sphincter and anal sphincter shut during the times when you’re not using the toilet.
-And when you’re ready to go, they relax and allow for you to void your bladder and bowels.
+When you are ready to go, they relax and allow for you to void your bladder and bowels.

 When these muscles aren’t functioning correctly, they can cause a lot of distress and discomfort in our lives.